LispEngineer/stm-midi-poc1-sw/README.md

 The fix: Move to interrupt-driven receiving.

+I have moved to interrupt-driven receiving using LL drivers.
+This does not seem to have fixed the problem.
+I can still get plenty of overrun errors on MIDI (which is slow, ~3kBps)!

+Let me try making the interrupt priority higher.
+That seems to have done the trick (setting interrupt priority higher), but it interferes with refilling the I2S audio buffer and we get crackling.
+Doubling the I2S buffer from 128 to 256 samples seems to have helped quite a bit.

 ## Break over Serial Console

 Interestingly, if I send a BREAK using Putty over the serial